nelsin-06/gtask/docs/TASKS_PAGINATION_API.md

 - `totalPages`: Total number of pages available
 - `hasNextPage`: Boolean indicating if there's a next page
 - `hasPreviousPage`: Boolean indicating if there's a previous page

+#### Response Metadata
+- `success`: Boolean indicating if the request was successful
+- `message`: Human-readable message describing the result
+- `timestamp`: ISO 8601 timestamp of when the response was generated
+- `path`: The requested URL path including query parameters
+- `method`: HTTP method used for the request (GET, POST, PUT, DELETE, etc.)

 ### Error Responses